atennapel/coc-os/README.md

 - booleans with an induction primitive
 - type-in-type
 - indexed descriptions ala "Gentle Art of Levitation"
+- generic constructors from "Generic Constructors and Eliminators from Descriptions"

 Not yet done:
+- generic eliminators from "Generic Constructors and Eliminators from Descriptions"
 - explicit erasure annotations
 - CEK machine for erased terms
 - hash-based content-addressed references